erl-j/21GO-client/README.md

 The scenes are as follow:

 -Welcome/Sign in/Sign up (currently separate but to be merged in the next refactor)

 -Catalog : here you can see currently available group orders

-    -Create/edit superorder: here you can create or edit a super order.
+-Set (Create/edit) superorder: here you can create or edit a super order.

-    -Create/edit order: here you can add to an existing super order.
+-Set (Create/edit) order: here you can add to an existing super order.

 -My profile : here you can see your account details as well as your current and past orders and super orders.

 ### Containers: